Impact of the Music of the Spheres World Tour: Southeast Asia

 Coldplay were criticised by several groups of conservative Muslims for performing in Indonesia and Malaysia.
-Novel Bamukmin, the Deputy Secretary-General of PA 212, declared the tour should be cancelled in Jakarta because the band endorse the LGBT community, while Nasrudin Hassan from the Malaysian Islamic Party condemned them for promoting a culture of "hedonism" and "deviance".
+Novel Bamukmin, the Deputy Secretary-General of PA 212, declared the tour should be cancelled in Jakarta because the band endorsed the LGBT community, while Nasrudin Hassan from the Malaysian Islamic Party condemned them for promoting a culture of "hedonism" and "deviance".
 Conversely, Minister for Tourism Sandiaga Uno argued that the tour would enhance Indonesia's reputation as a destination for international artists.
 Syed Saddiq Syed Abdul Rahman likewise regarded it as a chance to generate economic surplus for Kuala Lumpur.
 On 10 November 2023, dozens of people marched outside Jakarta's British Embassy calling for the cancellation of the Gelora Bung Karno Stadium show.
 They defended that Indonesian Muslims should be mourning the war crimes Israel committed against Palestine instead of watching Coldplay live.
-Extremist groups threatened to burn down their stage set-up, while others only asked the police to ensure the venue had no LGBT propaganda in place.
+Extremist groups threatened to burn down their stage set-up, while others only asked the police to ensure the venue did not include "LGBT propaganda".
 In Malaysia, Prime Minister Anwar Ibrahim said that boycott requests were overblown because the band supported Palestine, but authorities would be alert.
 Martin replaced his pride flag with one that read "Love" and both concerts went on as usual.